7 Ways to Prevent Third-Party Data Harvesting in 2025

-This attack may have prompted you to tighten your cybersecurity, but despite putting systems in place to keep your customers’ data safe, your business can still run into trouble because of ‘leaky’ third-party software like MOVEIT.
+This attack may have prompted you to tighten your cybersecurity, but despite putting systems in place to keep your customers’ data safe, your business can still run into trouble because of ‘leaky’ third parties like Snowflake.
 Even though your company has robust data security policies and takes the utmost care to keep your users’ personal or sensitive data safe, you can’t always say the same for the third-party software vendors that your business relies on.
-Some of your trusted partners could be allowing unauthorized end-user data harvesting without your knowledge.

-Healthcare is thought to suffer the most because it has the most third-party connections and because it’s such a lucrative target.
-The bottom line is that the more third parties an organization has connections with, the more likely it is to suffer a third-party attack.
+Healthcare providers are thought to attract the most attention from cybercriminals because healthcare records fetch the most on the black market, they can’t be canceled like credit cards so they can be exploited for longer, and because the industry as a whole is a lucrative target with deep pockets.
+But in any industry, the bottom line is that the more third parties an organization’s web infrastructure connects with, the more likely it is to suffer a third-party attack.

 The Ever-Growing Attack Surface